Accident

 Liability

-Liability is defined as a responsibility under the law.
-There are two kinds of liability, strict liability and vicarious liability.
+Liability refers to your business’s legal responsibility under the law.
+It encompasses both strict liability and vicarious liability.

 Loss Valuation